stratedge/visa/README.md

 * Use a random string for Client ID;
 * Add configuration to use a UUID for Client ID instead of a random string;
-* Provide the `CheckFirstPartyClient` middleware class to authenticate a client as a first party client; and
+* Provide the `CheckFirstPartyClient` middleware class to authenticate a client as a first party client;
-* Add configuration to use the global Laravel error handler to handle errors thrown by Passport instead of Passport's built-in handler.
+* Add configuration to use the global Laravel error handler to handle errors thrown by Passport instead of Passport's built-in handler; and
+* Provide overwrite-able `enableCustomGrants()` method in the service provider to make registering custom grants easier.

 # Installation